starsolaris/tab_grouper/readme.md

 # Tab Grouper

-Tab Grouper is a extension for Opera that groupes all tabs by site url.
+Tab Grouper is a easy way to organize a lot of tabs by grouping them by site url .
+Tab Grouper is very useful when you keep many opened tabs at the same time.
+Simply click on the Tab Grouper button to group all of your open tabs.

 Opera 12 only.

 ## Features

-* Creates groups of tabs on the basis of their urls
+* Sorts tabs by site url and creates groups of them
+* Close duplicates tabs by site url